adamglenn/ur-admissions/content/admitted/_index.md

       c: text-wvu-gold
 content_blocks:
   - _bookshop_name: section/page-collection-vertical-sticky
-    heading: To begin your enrollment at West Virginia University, please select your admission type.
+    heading: >-
-    lead: To begin your enrollment at West Virginia University, please select your admission type.
+      To begin your enrollment at West Virginia University, please select your admission type.
     items:
       - title: First-Time Freshmen
+        text: >-
-        text: You are a current high school senior, have a TASC/GED or haven't attended college since graduating.
+          You are a current high school senior, have a TASC/GED or haven't attended college since graduating.
         button:
           url:
       - title: Transfer Students